How to get from Sagada to Manila

 If you want to save money on the ride, ask if there are other tourists heading to the airport on the same day.
 This way you can share the taxi fare and split the costs.

-The travel time by taxi is about 5.5 hours.
+The travel time by taxi is about 5h-6h.

 Another option is to take public transport.
 But this will include at least four transfers and can easily take about 6 hours.

 Next, you wait for a bus going to Tuguegarao along the highway.
-The fare for the bus ride is about 250 PHP ($4.40).
-The bus station is not too far off from the airport so you can hail a local transport going there.
+The fare for the bus ride is about 470 PHP ($7.90).
+From Tuguegarao Bus Station, you can hail a tricycle to take you to Tuguegarao Airport.

-Keep in mind that you need to be at the airport, at the very least, an hour before your flight.
+Keep in mind that you need to be at the airport, at the very least, 2 hours before your flight.

 Step 2: Tuguegarao to Manila by Flight

 If you are flying to another destination, you may need to transfer to another terminal.
-You can just catch the Airport shuttle bus outside Terminal 3.
-It is free to ride the bus but you need to show your flight booking or boarding pass.
+There’s a free airport shuttle that runs 24/7, just show your flight booking or boarding pass to hop on.

 Manila is a bustling metropolitan city that can be slightly overwhelming at first.
 Not just because of the busy streets and towering skyscrapers, but also because of the number of hotels to pick from.
 There are a lot!